ibm-cloud-docs/overview/locations.md

 ![This diagram shows a geography that contains an SC-MZR](images/single-campus-mzr.svg){: caption="Single-campus MZR" caption-side="bottom"}

-The following table lists the SC-MZR locations that are available in {{site.data.keyword.cloud_notm}} and the associated regions and zones.
+The following table lists the SC-MZR locations that are available in IBM Cloud and the associated regions and zones.

 | Region   | Zone |
 |----------|------|